csherwood-usgs/Demo_repository/Git_workflow.md

 git commit -a -m "fixed all bugs" git push
 ```
-## If I want to start a new project:

-1) Navigate to my home on Github

-2) Click on the Repositories tab

-3) Click on the New button

-4) Enter a Repository name in the box, put in a one-line description in the next box, check the Public button, and check Initialize this repository with a README.

-5) Click on create repository.

-In the next screen, I click on the Clone or download button.
-(If you don't have SSH keys set up with GitHub, choose "Use HTTPS").
-Then I click on the little clipboard icon to save the repo URL to my clipboard.

 Now I fire up my local Git Bash desktop app.
 In that window I